P-Trish/Challenge11-Note-Taker/README.md

 ## Features

-The delete note route is an added feature of the project.
+The delete note route has been added as a bonus feature to the project.
+This allows the user to delete an existing note from the list in the left hand column.

 ## Questions